yubrajparajuli/cat-dog-cnn/README.md

 ## Methodology notes

-- Dataset split: train/validation/test with validation held out specifically to guide experiment comparisons, keeping the test set untouched until final evaluation — avoiding indirect overfitting to test data through repeated experimentation.
+- Dataset split: train/validation/test with validation held out specifically to guide experiment comparisons, keeping the test set untouched until final evaluation, avoiding indirect overfitting to test data through repeated experimentation.
 - Early stopping (patience 3–5, restoring best weights) used throughout to compare each configuration at its best point rather than an arbitrary final epoch.
 - All training done on Google Colab (T4 GPU).